ipfs/community/articles/precarious-data.md

 IPFS has a notion of _pinning_ content onto your IPFS node.
 When you "pin" content on your IPFS node, you're adding the content's hash (aka fingerprint) to the node's _pin set_.
 As long as you have that hash in the node's pin set, the node will keep a copy of the corresponding content.

 When you write your dataset into IPFS, your IPFS node will give you the hash for that dataset.
 You can then pass that hash to any of your peers and ask them to pin it on their IPFS nodes as well.

+As soon as you add a hash to your IPFS node's pin set, the node will coordinate with peers on the IPFS network to pull a copy of the data onto your machine.

 ### Publishing the Hashes